emaimona/alx-low_level_programming/README.md

 # alx-low_level_programming
->The foundations of C programming language exercise
+>The foundations of the C programming language exercise
 >>Using betty style
 >>>#Cisfun
 >>>>*_Emanuel Nzinga Maimona_*